 It’s no secret that employee engagement and motivation is a crucial aspect to a smooth-running work environment.
 However, knowing and getting there are two very different things.
-In this article we are going to explore the 5 key elements to unlocking the power of employee engagement and creating a more productive workspace.
+In this article, we will explore the 5 key elements to unlocking the power of employee engagement and creating a more productive workspace.

 1. Strong Leadership